Psalm 23: 4

 And Jesus Christ truly is the same, yesterday, today and forever.

 There’s absolutely no doubt in my mind that God’s Holy Spirit was present and leading me that night.
-As much as I might like to take the credit, I know that I would never have even thought on my own to “bind the spirits” or to call on Jesus.
+As much as I might like to take the credit, I know that I would never have even though on my own to “bind the spirits” or to call on Jesus.
 The glory is His and His alone.

 It’s pretty obvious that God has a purpose in mind.
 We don’t really know what that is just yet, but we know it will be revealed in His time.